fw4spl-org/fw4spl-doc/FAQ/FAQ-FW4SPL.rst

 ===================================================================================================

 First, you can read the output message :) and try to solve the problem.
 In many cases, there are two kind of problems.
-The program fail:
+The program fails to :
-    - to create the service given in configuration In this case, four reasons are possibles :
+    - create the service given in configuration In this case, four reasons are possibles :

         - the name of service implementation in config.xml contains mistakes
         - the bundle that contains this service is not activated in the profile
         - the bundle plugin.xml, that contains this service, not declares the     service or the declaration contains mistakes.
         - the service is not register in the Service Factory (forget of macro REGISTER_SERVICE(...) in file .cpp)

-    - to manage the configuration of service.
+    - manage the configuration of service.
 In this case, the implementation code in .cpp file ( generally configuring() method of service ) does not correspond to description code in config.xml ( Missing arguments, or not well-formed, or mistakes string parameters ).

 If I use fw4spl, do I need wrap all my data ?
 =============================================